binrey/fast_face_landmarks_2D3D/README.md

 You have two options:
 1. convert 300W dataset using instructions from "300W preprocessing"
 2. use your own data in proper format (with "annotations.txt" file)

-Using havy and precise model new 3D annotations are generated.
-Below with 300W example:
+Generate new 3D annotations using teacher-model:
 ```buildoutcfg
 python datatools.py create3d 300W/test_crop/
 python datatools.py create3d 300W/train_crop/